DirtyHairy/async-mutex/README.md

 You can wait until the mutex is available without locking it by calling `waitForUnlock()`.
 This will return a promise that resolve once the mutex can be acquired again.
-This operation will not lock the mutex, and there is no gurantee that the mutex will still be available once a async barrier has been encountered.
+This operation will not lock the mutex, and there is no guarantee that the mutex will still be available once a async barrier has been encountered.

 Promise style: